kumu/docs/guides/clustering.md

 }
 ```

-You can then add the relevant decorations to your perspective to color the connection types and see who you could connect to build learning pairs.
+You can then add the relevant decorations to your view to color the connection types and see who you could connect to build learning pairs.

 ### How to restrict clustering to a subset of elements